-A decision based on the inadequacy of the proposal or the desirability of continuing a preexisting business strategy is subject to the business judgment rule, in the absence of the contemporaneous adoption of defensive measures or another response that proposes an alternative means to realize shareholder value.271 Defensive measures are subject to enhanced scrutiny, with its burden on the directors to demonstrate reasonableness.
+A decision based on the inadequacy of the proposal or the desirability of continuing a pre-existing business strategy is subject to the business judgment rule, in the absence of the contemporaneous adoption of defensive measures or another response that proposes an alternative means to realize shareholder value.
+Defensive measures are subject to enhanced scrutiny, with its burden on the directors to demonstrate reasonableness.
 An alternative transaction can raise an issue as to whether the action should be reviewed as essentially a defensive measure.
-Moreover, the decision not to waive the operation of a poison pill or the protection of a state business combination statute such as DGCL Section 203 can be viewed as defensive.272 A merger agreement that requires the merger to be submitted to shareholders, even if the board has withdrawn its recommendation of the merger, as permitted by the 1998 amendment to DGCL Section 251(c), may also be analyzed as defensive.
+Moreover, the decision not to waive the operation of a poison pill or the protection of a state business combination statute such as DGCL § 203 can be viewed as defensive.
+A merger agreement that requires the merger to be submitted to shareholders, even if the board has withdrawn its recommendation of the merger, as permitted by DGCL § 146, may also be analyzed as defensive.
 In any case, and especially where it is likely that the suitor or a shareholder will turn unfriendly, the authorized response should be based on a developed record that demonstrates its reasonableness.